nialov/fractopo/docs/_sources/validation/errors.md.txt

 A lineament or fracture trace should not make erratic turns and the trace should be sublinear.
-The exact limit on of what is erratic and what is not is completely open to interpretation and therefore the resulting errors are subjective.
+The exact limit on of what is erratic and what is not is **completely open to interpretation and therefore the resulting errors are subjective**.
 But if a segment of a trace has a direction change of over 180 degrees compared to the previous there's probably no natural way for a natural bedrock structure to do that.
-What if the direction change is 90 degrees?
-80 degrees?

 ![Erratic trace segment direction change examples.](../imgs/SharpCornerValidator.png "Erratic trace segment direction change examples.")